vanHeemstraPublications/dev-to/articles/et_s_finger_build_by_fritzing_and_aisler_series/et-s-finger-build-by-fritzing-and-aisler-episode-01.md

 -----

-*🔴 E.T.’s Finger by Fritzing and Aisler — from breadboard to fingertip, one glowing episode at a time.*
+*🔴 E.T.’s Finger build by Fritzing and Aisler — from breadboard to fingertip, one glowing episode at a time.*